Best UV Filter for Canon RF 24-70mm f/2.8L IS USM

 Sigma 82mm WR UV Filter View on Amazon View on B&H

-Best For: Humid and Salty Environments
+Best For: Action and Sports

 Key Feature: Water-Repellent (WR) Coating